leonsilicon/macos-configs/readme.md

 ### System-wide utilities

-Shortcuts for system-wide utilities such as controlling Yabai (the window manager) or opening certain applications use the following modifier keys (`⌘⌥^(⇧)`)
+Shortcuts for system-wide utilities such as controlling Yabai (the window manager) or opening certain applications use the following combination of modifier keys: `⌘⌥^` (and optionally `⇧`)

 > We don't use the `Fn` key because it's not detectable when setting shortcuts in certain applications.